Deopham History

 • 1678 Reference to him as vicar of Deepeham;

-The Deopham Register also records that he had to bury two of his own children, although curiously there is no record of their baptisms:
+The Deopham Register also recorded that he had to bury two of his own children, although curiously there is no record of their baptisms:

 YearSurnameForenameRelationshipDate